kai-ll/leokai001-web/assets/assets/md/en/v1_prizeInfo.a8fc5caf9e48d67739385de8f4facd26.md

 # Entry, Draw & Prize Guide

 ## Entry Method
 * Complete daily missions to receive lottery tickets.
-* Entries are available from Thursday 12:00 PM to Wednesday 8:00 PM (PHT, GMT+8).
+* Entries open again after the results are announced.
+You can participate in the next draw once the previous results have been released
 * Select 6 numbers from 1 to 45 to enter.

 ## Draw Method